multi-vit/exercise-tracker/PLAN.md

 ## EXERCISE

 POST
-path is /api/users/:_id/exercises
+path is /api/users/:_id/exercises✅
-Model is description (string), duration (number), and optionally date (string).
-If no date is supplied, the current date will be used.
+Model is userId, description (string), duration (number), and optionally date (string).
+If no date is supplied, the current date will be used.✅
-Respond with object containing those fields
+Respond with object containing those fields✅

 ## LOG